filipvabrousek/WWDC/WWDC-23-VisionOS.md

 * avoid opaque - no transparent windows
 * always place close button in the top left

+## Ornaments
+* any side
+* can have any view inside it 192248
+* Use system-provided toolbars and tab bars unless you need to create custom components

+## Passthrough
+* Your app doesn’t receive direct information about the current level of passthrough or when it changes, which means that you don’t know how well a person can see their surroundings
+* visionOS implements the following behaviors while people use apps.

+If a person moves more than about a meter, the system automatically makes all displayed content translucent to help them navigate their surroundings.

+When a fully immersive experience starts, the system defines an invisible zone that extends 1.5 meters from the initial position of the wearer’s head.
+If their head moves outside of that zone, the experience automatically stops and passthrough returns to help people avoid colliding with objects in their physical surroundings.

+The system can stop an immersive experience when people get too close to a physical object or when they move too quickly.
+19:33:09 wow !!!

 ### Windows
 ### Volumes